RaphaelTeo/dying-with-zero/README.txt

 3. Host the files on pythonanywhere (https://help.pythonanywhere.com/pages/Flask/) 3a.
 Add a new web app
 3b.
 Select Flask and an appropriate Python version (3+) 3c.
-The Flask app is called app.pythonanywhere
+The Flask app is called app.py
 3d.
 Install dependencies through the Bash console and virtual environment: pip install -r requirements.txt 3e.
 Configure WSGI if needed
 3f.
 Load web app